When to Submit Your Expense Report

 - During May/November, Approvers should require cardholders to attach receipts, ensure that the proper account number is being charged, and submit the report for approval.

-- The cardholder or Approver musty notify the Payment Processing Manager, Stephanie Ford-Jones, of any over-90-day charges that are for future travel and should not be expensed at that time.
+- The cardholder or Approver musty notify Stephanie Ford-Jones, Payment Processing & Compliance Manager, of any over-90-day charges that are for future travel and should not be expensed at that time.

-- During the first two weeks of June or December, the Payment Processing Manager will submit any reports that remain unapproved.
+- During the first two weeks of June or December, the Payment Processing & Compliance Manager will submit any reports that remain unapproved.

 - Journal entries may be done to correct any expenses hitting incorrect account numbers.
-All journal entries must be recorded by FRS (Financial Record Services) by the date indicated on the fiscal year-close schedule to be properly recorded in the correct fiscal year.
+All journal entries must be recorded by Financial Record Services (FRS) by the date indicated on the fiscal year-close schedule to be properly recorded in the correct fiscal year.

 - You will not be able to correct expenses for future travel reconciled and expensed in the wrong year with a journal entry.
 Please see the second bullet under step 1 to ensure you understand how to prevent this error.